A student with accessibility needs is one who

 New York City Public Schools is committed to ensuring its digital content is accessible to and usable by people with disabilities.
 We are continually improving the user experience for everyone and applying the relevant accessibility standards.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Our digital content is partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content do not fully conform to this accessibility standard.
+Our digital content is substantially conformant with WCAG 2.1 level AA.

 We welcome your feedback on the accessibility of our digital content.
 Please let us know if you encounter accessibility issues by using the Website Accessibility Feedback Form.